Nolelle/RAGChat/README.md

 The system is specifically optimized for Apple Silicon (M1/M2/M3/M4):

 - **MPS Acceleration**: Leverages Metal Performance Shaders for faster inference
-- **Quantization**: Supports 4-bit and 8-bit quantization for efficient memory usage
 - **Memory Optimization**: Efficient memory management for M-series chips
 - **Training Scripts**: Specialized scripts for efficient training on Apple Silicon
-- **Model Selection**: Support for smaller models (TinyLlama, Llama 3.1 1B) that work well on Apple hardware
+- **Model Selection**: Support for smaller models like Phi-4-mini that work well on Apple hardware

 ## Deployment